-“Before the surgery,” says Jim, “I was always aware of my knee, what I could and couldn’t do, and how to position myself so it wouldn’t hurt or give out on me.
+“Before the surgery,” said Jim, “I was always aware of my knee, what I could and couldn’t do, and how to position myself so it wouldn’t hurt or give out on me.
 But now, it’s fixed!
 I find myself doing things and then realizing, ‘Hey, I just did that without thinking about my knee!’” even as department chief, Jim still fights fires and also leads a rigorous training program for his department.
 He has taken up fishing again and is looking forward to hunting season.

-“Thanks to Dr. Brown and the good Samaritan team,” Jim says, “I made it as an active firefighter until I was ready to retire by choice, not by necessity.
+“Thanks to Dr. Brown and the good Samaritan team,” Jim said, “I made it as an active firefighter until I was ready to retire by choice, not by necessity.
 That day will be March 30, 2012.

 And as much as I admire Dr. Dennis Brown, I’m looking forward to not seeing him again!”